AxisCommunications/axis-aws-kinesis-vsp/README.md

 ## Option 1: Access Kinesis Video Streams resources using IAM

-When setting up an IAM user or role, see the [official AWS documentation](https://docs.aws.amazon.com/kinesisvideostreams/latest/dg/how-iam.html) describing how to define permissions for streaming to Amazon Kinesis Video Streams.
+When setting up an IAM user or a role for streaming to Amazon Kinesis Video Streams, see the [official AWS documentation](https://docs.aws.amazon.com/kinesisvideostreams/latest/dg/how-iam.html) describing how to define permissions.

 ### Variables